Archive for January, 2009

 Took me a good ten minutes to get my new boots on.
 But HAD to wear those also.

-The reason it bothered me that they were running late, was that I was running late.
+The reason it bothered me that they were running late, was because I was running late.
+After I skipped so many steps to get there on time, it irks.

 In general I have a forty-five minute rule.
-I’ll wait forty-five minutes and then I’m outta there.
-Makes me feel good about myself.
+I’ll wait forty-five minutes, and then I’m outta there.
+But, the holy sweater is working my nerves now that THEY are running late.

-But when they bring me in, I am, of course, ALL SMILES.
+When they bring me in, I am, of course, ALL SMILES.
 Bravely rising above my FBSAD.

 The Return of The Hatwoman